-Paddy heap shaped Stupa of Kelaniya temple is regarded as an important stupa, it is believed a gem stoned studded throne is enshrined in the Stupa.
-The gemstone studded throne had been the reason for disagreement between two factions, leading to a battle.
-Having foreseen the magnitude of the damage that occurs if the battle takes place, Buddha had visited the east coast of Sri Lanka and met the leaders of two tribes about to battle and settle the dispute.
-The temple is located near the commercial capital “Colombo” of Sri Lanka.
+The Paddy heap-shaped Stupa of Kelaniya temple is regarded as an important Stupa, it is believed a gem-stoned studded throne is enshrined in the Stupa.
+The gemstone-studded throne had been the reason for disagreement between the two factions, leading to a battle.
+Having foreseen the magnitude of the damage that occurs if the battle takes place, Buddha visited the east coast of Sri Lanka and met the leaders of two tribes about to battle and settle the dispute.
+The temple is located near the commercial capital “Colombo” Sri Lanka.

-Mihintale considered being the cradle of Buddhism in Sri Lanka and part of the most Sri Lanka Buddhist tour.
-Usually, Mihintale included Anuradhapura, which had been a Buddhist city in ancient time.
+Mihintale is considered to be the cradle of Buddhism in Sri Lanka and part of the most Sri Lanka Buddhist tour.
+Usually, Mihintale included Anuradhapura, which had been a Buddhist city in ancient times.
 Sri Lankan king Dutugemunu, who embraced Buddhism in the 2nd century BC, met monk Mahinda at this place, before he was, converted to Buddhism.
-Today Mihintale is one of the most popular pilgrimage sites in the country, and it is flooded with devotees on full moon day of June as they celebrate the advent of Buddhism on the island.
+Today Mihintale is one of the most popular pilgrimage sites in the country, and it is flooded with devotees on the full moon day of June as they celebrate the advent of Buddhism on the island.

 The temple lies 250 km away from the city of Colombo and the drive might take up to 5 hours.
 Mahiyangana temple is also dedicated to Buddhism and it is one of the most sacred Buddhist religious institutions on the island due to the fact that it was visited by Buddha.
-The temple is visited by a large number of local Buddhist devotees, however, the number of foreign travellers that visit Mahiyangana temple is a fraction of the number of local tarvellers as it is located in a remote area.
-Visiting the Mahiyangana temple demand you to spend many hours travelling through the countryside.
+The temple is visited by a large number of local Buddhist devotees, however, the number of foreign travellers that visit the Mahiyangana temple is a fraction of the number of local travellers as it is located in a remote area.
+Visiting the Mahiyangana temple demands you to spend many hours travelling through the countryside.